cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    ]
 ~~~~~~~~~~~

 * Name Constraints (nameConstraints).
-If the name constraints only contains general names registered in {{GN}} the extension value can be CBOR encoded.
+If the name constraints only contain general names registered in {{GN}} the extension value can be CBOR encoded.
 Note that {{RFC5280}} requires that minimum MUST be zero, and maximum MUST be absent.

 ~~~~~~~~~~~ CDDL
    GeneralSubtree = [ GeneralName ]